VyD1nk1902/Project-Restaurant-Page-TOP/README.md

 - 🏠 Tab Navigation:
   Smoothly switch between Home, Menu, and About tabs without reloading the page.

-- 📱 Responsive Design:
-  Interface adapts beautifully to all devices—desktop, tablet, and mobile.

 - 🎨 Artistic Borders & Custom Layout:
   Features decorative borders, elegant fonts, and a Remy mascot for authentic Ratatouille vibes.